TonyVargheseInnovates/Thruskills---MyPortfolio/README.md

-# Changed only the blog page for the project
+# Changed and added some content in the blog page.